Squirrel Damage Repair Services: What to Expect After Wildlife Removal

 Squirrels are territorial and habitual—once they’ve made your attic home, they’re highly likely to return, especially if scent trails, chewed wood, or gaps remain.
 That’s why professional exclusion services are just as important as removal.

-At Titus Restoration, we go beyond basic patchwork.
+At Titus Contracting, we go beyond basic patchwork.
 Our exclusion work is designed for durability, animal resistance, and long-term protection.

 Our Exclusion Services Include: